chrislawcodes/Carousel/README.md

 * [x] Required: User sees an error alert when entering the wrong email/password combination.
 * [x] Required: User is taken to the tutorial screens upon entering the correct email/password combination.

-Optional: Sign Up
-* [x] Optional: Tapping in the form reveals the keyboard and shifts the scrollview and "Create a Dropbox" button up.
-* [x] Optional: Tapping the Agree to Terms checkbox selects the checkbox.
-* [x] Optional: Tapping on Terms shows a webview with the terms.
-* [x] Optional: User is taken to the tutorial screens upon tapping the "Create a Dropbox" button.

 Tutorial Screens
 * [x] Required: User can page between the screens